izytronic/minerva/README.md

 # minerva

-Minerva is an easy to use intrusion and hazard alart detection system.
+Minerva is an easy to use wireless intrusion and hazard alart detection system.

 ## Motivation
 I started with minerva cause I'm interested in electronics, 3D-printing and realizing new projects.
 So I design the cases for the sensors, write the firmware for the sensors and the software for the mainframe.